-MUS 509a-b, 609a-b, 709a-b, Art Song Coaching for Singers.
+MUS 509a-b, 609a-b, 709a-b, Art Song Coaching for Singers 1 credit per term.
 Individual private coaching in the art song repertoire, in preparation for required recitals.
 Students are coached on such elements of musical style as phrasing, rubato, and articulation, and in English, French, Italian, German, and Spanish diction.
 Students are expected to bring their recital accompaniments to coaching sessions as their recital times approach.
-Ted Taylor, Judith Malafronte.
+Faculty

-MUS 515a,b, 615a,b, 715a,b, 815a,b, Improvisation at the Organ.
+MUS 515a,b, 615a,b, 715a,b, 815a,b, Improvisation at the Organ 2 credits.
 Development of improvisatory skills at the keyboard.
-Jeffrey Brillhart.
+Jeffrey Brillhart

-MUS 519a-b, 619a-b, 719a-b, 819a-b, Colloquium.
-Participation in seminars led by faculty and guest lecturers on topics concerning theology, music, worship, and related arts.
+MUS 519a-b, 619a-b, 719a-b, 819a-b, Colloquium Participation in seminars led by faculty and guest lecturers on topics concerning theology, music, worship, and related arts.
 Required of all Institute of Sacred Music students.
-(P/F).
+Martin Jean